-Find out more about the qualification criteria and Shared Ownership – Wales, here.
+Find out more about the qualification criteria for Shared Ownership – Wales, here.

 Land and Buildings Transaction Tax (LBTT)

 In Scotland, first-time buyers can benefit from Land and Buildings Transaction Tax relief.
-The nil rate band of LBTT is available on properties up to the value of £175,000.
+The nil rate band of LBTT is available on a dwelling in Scotland up to the value of £175,000.
 Thereafter and on properties up to the value of £250,000, the LBTT rate is 2%.
 The bands and rates for LBTT for first-time buyers on properties above £250,000, remain the same as for all other home buyers.

 For existing homeowners, the nil rate of LBTT is valid on a property purchase price up to £145,000.